griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/10_pipeline.md

 !!! tip
-    While working on the rule for batch mode, I found that the LLM was sometimes not using it and would jump to just using create, or update methods instead.
-I asked the agent itself for a good rule to enforce using the `batch` method, and it came up with this very strict rule.
+    While working on the rule for batch mode, I found that the LLM was sometimes not using it and would jump to just using create or update methods instead.
+I asked the agent for a good rule to enforce using the `batch` method, and it came up with this very strict rule.

     And .. it worked!
 Sometimes just asking the LLM for the best rule provides excellent results.